COVID Vaccine Mandate For New York City Teachers To Take Effect After Federal Appeals Court Lifts Temporary Ban

 NEW YORK (CBSNewYork) — A federal appeals court ruled Monday a COVID vaccine mandate for New York City teachers and other public school workers can go into effect.

-A three-judge panel lifted a temporary ban on the mandate that was originally set to take effect Monday.READ MORE: Some Health Care Workers Still Defiant As New York State Vaccine Mandate Takes Effect
+A three-judge panel lifted a temporary ban on the mandate that was originally set to take effect Monday.READ MORE: New Jersey Launches 'Return & Earn' Program To Get People Back To Work

+“Federal appeals exhausted.
+Done.
+The mandate moves forward,” Mayor Bill de Blasio said.

 The United Federation of Teachers said 3% of teachers (about 3,400) remain unvaccinated.

-Mayor Bill de Blasio said those teachers now have until Friday to get their first dose, or risk losing their jobs.
+School workers now have until 5 p.m.
+Friday to get their first dose, or risk losing their jobs, de Blasio said.

 “If you have not gotten that first dose by Friday 5:00, we will assume you are not coming to work on Monday, and you will not be paid starting Monday, and we will fill your role with a substitute or an alternative employee,” de Blasio said.